pamelafox/simple-flask-api-container/README.md

 It will prompt you to login and to provide a name (like "flask-app") and location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location (like to "centralus") can help, as there are availability constraints for some of the resources.

 4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
-Visit that URI, and you should see the front page of the app! 🎉
+Visit that URI, and you should see the API output! 🎉

 5. When you've made any changes to the app code, you can just run: